delphidabbler/ddab-lib-docs/Docs/RepoStructure.md

 # Source Code Repository Structure #

+**TODO: This page is out of date and needs to be revised and reformatted**

 The [Subversion](http://subversion.tigris.org/) repository for the DelphiDabbler Component and Unit Library is structured as follows:

 | Directory | Description |